2004M-chitranshu791113/Nariksha/README.md

 Download the desired APK file and install it on your Android device.
 Make sure installation from unknown sources is enabled.

+## ⚠️ License

+This project is © 2025 Chitranshu Mahaur.
+All rights reserved.

+Reusing, uploading, or redistributing the Nariksha app, its APKs, or its components without written permission is prohibited.

+📧 Contact for permission: chitranshumahaur2004@gmail.com

 ## 👩‍💻 Developed By

 **Chitranshu Mahaur**